 You can spend the night here at The Pitcher Inn, easily one of the most beautiful hotels in all of Vermont, before tackling the climb to Lincoln Gap, home to one of the steepest miles of pavement in the U.S., and then Appalachian Gap, completing this epic loop and descending back to Rochester again.

 Killington’s lift-accessed downhill mountain-biking trails, like its ski trails, are some of the state’s best.
 That’s because the resort started building trails in 1993 and, over the past five years, has spent $7.5 million expanding and improving upon them.
 If you’re new to downhilling, rent a bike from the ski area and take a two-hour lesson, where you’ll learn everything from proper body position on the bike to how to ride bermed turns.

 If downhill is your jam, buy a lift ticket and start your day on Step It Up, a smooth, flowy trail that’s the perfect warm-up run.
 Next try Crusty, a mile of banked turns, loamy dirt, and two-foot drops.
 And when you’re ready to tackle the gnarliest descent, ride the gondola to the top of the mountain and drop Scarecrow to Steel Panther to Low Rider.

-End the day by taking a dip in the pool at the slopeside Killington Grand Resort Hotel and a proper feast at Preston’s—the restaurant is located inside the hotel and is a member of the Vermont Farm to Plate Network, which advocates for sustainability and locally sourced food.
+End the day with foliage views and a craft beer at the Killington Grand Resort Hotel and a proper feast at Preston’s—the restaurant is located inside the hotel and is a member of the Vermont Farm to Plate Network, which advocates for sustainability and locally sourced food.